Floorp-Projects/Floorp/mobile/android/android-components/README.md

 * Subscribe to our mailing list [android-components@](https://lists.mozilla.org/listinfo/android-components) to keep up to date ([Archives](https://lists.mozilla.org/pipermail/android-components/)).

+* Localization happens on [Pontoon](https://pontoon.mozilla.org/projects/android-l10n/).
+Please get in touch with delphine (at) mozilla (dot) com directly for more information.

 # Maven repository

 All components are getting published on [maven.mozilla.org](https://maven.mozilla.org/).